andrariasdvlpr/BiometricSheduleControl/README.md

 ```
 The runserver.py is to run the code in production, with a nginx server and waitress.

+## Further help

+To get more help on the Django framework go check out the [Django project](https://www.djangoproject.com/) page.

 ## Warning

 This app started as academic work and continued as a project in a university Chair award (Cátedra MN, University of Vigo).
 So this app is in Spanish.